Information About Donating

 For credit card donations, GiveWell is charged 2.60% (3.60% for AMEX) + $0.40 on each transaction.
 The fee is taken out by the credit card processor: if you donate $100, we receive $97.00 (or $96.00 if using AMEX).

 - Online through PayPal: Use our online payment form and choose Paypal as the payment method at checkout.
 More information about donating via PayPal can be found here.
 PayPal charges 2.2% + $0.30 on each transaction: if you donate $100, we receive $97.50.
 There is no additional administrative work for us to process PayPal donations.

-- Electronic Funds Transfer (EFT) / Automated Clearing House (ACH): For donors giving more than $50, we recommend donating via EFT.
-Donors can make secure one-time or recurring payments via our main donation form.
-Choose ACH as the payment method and provide the appropriate banking information when prompted.
+- ACH (Automated Clearing House): For donors giving more than $50, we recommend donating via ACH.
+Donors with US bank accounts can make secure one-time or recurring ACH payments via our main donation form.
+Choose "bank account" as the payment method, and provide the appropriate banking information when prompted.

 - Donate by check: Due to the administrative work associated with processing checks, we ask that donors use checks only for donations of $1,000 or more.
 Checks have no processing fees, but require more administrative work for us than credit card, PayPal, or EFT/ACH donations.
 We therefore recommend that donors use our online donation form for gifts smaller than $1,000.

 Reporting your check donation in advance online helps us cut down on administrative costs.
 Please report your donation using this form and then follow the instructions for mailing your check.
 If you would prefer to print and mail our check donation form, you can use this donation form (Microsoft Word version here).

 - Donate by wire transfer: Due to the administrative cost associated with processing wire transfers, we ask that donors use wire transfers only for donations of $1,000 or more.
 For smaller donations, GiveWell generally recommends donating via ACH instead when possible.